Things to Do Before Leaving on Your First Long Trip

-Think About Travel Insurance
+Things to Do Before You Travel – Think About Travel Insurance

 Citizens of most Western European countries have zero reason to forgo travel insurance as they can buy it very cheaply.
 For Americans travel insurance is more situational, as it can be costly.
 The longer you hit the road for the more chances your travel insurance will come in handy, so review your options/costs and purchase accordingly.
 If you need help deciding, take a look at our article on whether or not travel insurance is worth the cost here.

 If you are planning on buying travel insurance we (and Lonely Planet, Rough Guides, National Geographic Adventures) highly recommend WorldNomads.
 They cover emergency overseas medical treatment, evacuation transportation, trip cancellation, and even lost or stolen items.
 You can get an travel insurance quote here (it takes less than a minute) and full details on what they cover.